 Be aware that Cameroon reflects a patriarchal society in ways that are much more overt than in the United States.
-It is important to keep in mind that, if you are from the US, you are operating under a Western framework of thought and values, and you must keep an open and objective mind while in Cameroon.
+It is important to keep in mind that you are operating under a Western framework of thought and values, and you must keep an open and objective mind while in Cameroon.

 Finding a balance between respect for where you are and adherence to your own personal beliefs may be difficult but will prove to be worthwhile for the experience.